graphbookai/graphbook/docs/concepts.rst

 for each BatchStep (an extension of Step) across a number of workers.
 A BatchStep can require inputs to be prepared and outputs to be saved by workers.
 Each worker is a separate process that can run in parallel with others.
-Each worker has its own work queue and result queue for incoming work and outgoing results, respectively.
 A worker is dedicated to either preparing inputs or saving outputs, but not both.
 Whether it is preparing inputs or saving outputs, the worker logic is relatively the same.
 The Graphbook worker implementation also accounts for graph changes.
-In between graph executions, nodes can be added, removed, or modified, so the workers must adapt to these changes.
+In between graph executions, the workers are restarted to register any code changes, and the queues along with its elements are retained and given to the new workers.

 Logic Details
 =============